 Getting to Singapore from Kuala Lumpur or Malaysia Generally

-So that’s our wrap up on Christmas in Singapore and places to visit in Singapore.
+So that’s our wrap-up on Christmas in Singapore and places to visit in Singapore at Christmas.
 We had fun and Singapore is certainly worth exploring but overall it doesn’t offer much for your tourist dollar and we’d generally prefer to spend our time elsewhere in Asia.
-That said, Universal and the other child-friendly attractions mentioned above were our main focus here and we loved them, we have good memories of a Christmas well spent.
+Universal and the other child-friendly attractions mentioned above were our main focus here and we loved them, we have good memories of a Christmas well spent.